Bodrum Travel Report 2025: Sights, Hotels & Insider Tips

 When is the best time to travel to Bodrum?

-May–June and September–October These are the best times to travel.
+May–June and September–October are the best times to travel.
 Temperatures range between 21°C and 28°C, the sea is warm, and there are fewer tourists than in the height of summer.
 July and August are very hot, reaching up to 35°C—suitable for a beach holiday, but too hot for sightseeing.
 In October, the sea is still warm enough for swimming at 23°C+, and you can walk around town in the evenings without a jacket.

 How much does a holiday in Bodrum cost?